zanedr/front-end-submissions-public/1701/mod-3/movie-tracker/jenn-chris-john.md

 ### Testing

+Be careful with what you put in the scope of a test - for example - [these variables](https://github.com/jennPeavler/movieTracker/blob/master/app/components/MovieCard/MovieCard.test.js#L29-L35) for a mock function and wrapper are declared in the top describe block - you would want these to always be in a before block because of collision.
+The mock function will track calls across all of your tests - so if you add more than one test with a mock, your tests will start to break randomly.

 * 4: Project has a running test suite that exercises the application using Enzyme.
 The test suite covers almost all aspects of the application including the Redux actions and reducers.
 * 3: Project has a running test suite that tests multiple levels but fails to cover some features.
 * 2: Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and/or many features are untested.
 * 1: There is little or no evidence of testing in this application.

 ### Workflow

+Good start on refactoring - but keep cleaning up things like [comments here](https://github.com/jennPeavler/movieTracker/blob/master/app/components/apiCalls.js#L11) - Also, this code probaby isn't being used since it isn't exported so you would need to remove this file

 * 4: The group effectively uses different Git branches, submits pull requests and reviews each other’s code.
 The evolution of the application and who was responsible for what features is clearly documented through github.
 * 3: The group makes a series of small, atomic commits that document the evolution of their application and it is clear who was responsible for what features.